Top E-commerce Website Design Features and Tips

 E-commerce navigation best practices

 Two main elements of the e-commerce navigation are the product catalog and the search.
-They should be designed and optimized with regards to the average user, and create the most comfortable conditions for customers to find their way in the online store’s assortment.
+They should be optimized during the e-commerce website redesign process, and create the most comfortable conditions for customers to find their way in the online store’s assortment.

 - Product catalog or the store’s main menu is an overview of the range of goods.
 This is a unique part of the shop — the simplest way for the visitor to get acquainted with the features of product assortment and immediately understand what differentiates the shop from the competition.
 It is better to make it drop-down and divide the catalog into categories and subcategories, but limited to only two levels for easier understanding of site’s structure.
 In addition to the main menu, it is necessary to place auxiliary buttons for quick access to the page with the company info, shopping cart, delivery services, featured articles, etc. Usually, it is placed at the top of the website over the search box and the contextual menu.
 Sitemap, however rarely used, should be also present.
 This section holds a reference to all the shop pages, which improves the search engines indexing.

 - Faceted navigation.
 Next thing to take care of is the faceted navigation design — giving users the list of the goods, which correspond to a given characteristic.
 Simply put — filter items.
 For example, if a user has selected leather goods, all items to be displayed on the page should be made of, contain, care of or be reminiscent of leather.
 It is important that faceted navigation is very detailed, with the ability to customize the most appropriate filter for each client.